SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 After the hug, Twilight asks, "What do we do first on our date?"

-As I think about how dates work, something immediately sticks out in my head.
-"Let's go on a romantic walk at the beach."
+As I think about how dates work, something immediately comes to mind.
+"Let's go on a romantic walk on the beach."

 "How do we do that with just a pile of books?"

-"We use our imagination.
-We can use books with colors like sand and water."
+"We can use books with different colors... and our imagination."

 "Oh, okay."

-"Can you get me the books we can use for sand?"
+"Can you find some books we can use for sand?"

 "Sure," Twilight says before exiting the castle.